Rudy-Menekam/Portfolio-1/README.md

 > This project was done using Html and CSS

-**My Portfolio** is a simple responsive HTML and CSS project to showcase my skills
+**My Portfolio** is a simple responsive HTML and CSS portfolio project to showcase my skills

 ## 🛠 Built With <a name="built-with"></a>